nyno-kb/python-101/_episodes/03-variables.md

 ### Off-Limits Names

 The only variable names that are off-limits are names that are reserved by, or built into, the Python programming language itself — such as `print`, `True`, and `list`.
+Some of these you can overwrite into variable names (not ideal!), but Jupyter Labs will catch this by colour coding your variable.
+If your would-be variable is colour-coded green, rethink your name choice.
 This is not something to worry too much about.
-You’ll know very quickly if a name is reserved by Python because it will show up in green and often give you an error message.
+You can get the object back by reseting your kernel.

 ## Use `print` to display values